oiax/tgweb/README.md

 #### Note

-If the `tg-component` attribute is set on the root element of the page template, the title text is extracted from that component's template.
+If the top-level element of the page template is a `<tg-component>` element, the title text is extracted from that component's template.
-However, if the `tg-title` attribute is set on the root element of the page template, that value takes precedence.
+However, if the `title` attribute is set on the top-level element of the page template, that value takes precedence.

 ### `<meta>` elements